 How does an onboarding company onboard the onboarders?
-First up, Userlist positions itself squarely at bootstrappers and marketers i.e. those with limited resources or technical know-how.
-It’s not as simple as copying and pasting a code snippet, so if you’re not comfortable with APIs and custom development you’ll need some initial support to get started.
-However, from that point forward, even the least tech savvy marketer can use all of its features without issue or the need to write a single line of code.
+First up, Userlist positions itself squarely at smaller SaaS companies and marketers i.e. those with limited resources or technical know-how.
+It’s not as simple as copying and pasting a code snippet, so to get started you’ll need some support if you’re not comfortable with APIs and custom development.
+However, from that point forward, even the least tech savvy marketer can use all of its features code-free.

-Setting up email workflows and in-app notifications can be a bit of a minefield.
+If you’re not used to sending behavior based messages, setting up email workflows and in-app notifications can be a bit of a minefield.
 Userlist gives you a headstart with templates and worksheets, covering common scenarios such as trial users, free users, paying customers, customers who need reactivating or those taking new or repeat actions.
-Customise them to fit your goals and start nurturing new users.
+Customise them to fit your goals and start nurturing new SaaS users.

 Basing email workflows on speculative scenarios is all very well but does it actually reflect reality?
 See individual user journeys and respond to what people are actually doing (or not doing) in your SaaS app.
 The intel is kept high level, allowing you to easily spot conversation starters and compare their behaviour to that of other customers.

 Prospects no longer need another tool.
 That’s right, all your SaaS emails now live in one place!
 It means you can now capture leads on your website using Userlist forms, register the source and greet and convert them from free trials to paying customers.
 Broadcasts/newsletters work across both sets of contacts too.